Governor Cuomo provides Sunday coronavirus update for NYS

 |0

-Saturday, there were eight deaths reported due to COVID-19 in New York State, bringing the total to 25,327.
+Saturday, there were nine deaths reported due to COVID-19 in New York State, bringing the total to 25,359.
 A geographic breakdown is as follows, by county of residence:

 |Deaths by County of Residence